Men Are Singing

 MEN ARE SINGING

-Over six years they developed into a 50-man-strong chorus, headlining festivals and inventing new traditions, with a surprising mix of barnstorming covers and heart-warming original compositions.
+Over the next six years they developed into a 50-man-strong chorus, headlining festivals and inventing new traditions, with a surprising mix of barnstorming covers and heart-warming original compositions.

-I was a member of Seamas Carey’s ‘Men are Singing’ project for 6 years.
 It was a much cherished, enlivening, nourishing and hugely important part of my life.
-The project spanned generations and backgrounds, bringing men together around an open, flexible, collaborative, social and highly creative music project.
+The project spanned generations and backgrounds, bringing men together around an open, flexible, collaborative, social and highly creative music project”

 Paul Bray 41